 I was going to use the Moosewood tzatziki recipe, then I remembered that I have a Greek friend!
 So I got in touch with Lenia and she was kind enough to give me the authentic tzatziki recipe she was taught by her grandmother Sofia (ευχαριστώ, Lenia & Sofia!).

 I love having friends all over the world, especially when they’re willing to share their food secrets with me ;-)

 Here’s Lenia’s grandma’s tzatziki recipe… I had high expectations, and it didn’t disappoint :-)

 300g greek yogurt

 I actually shredded the cucumber in my Cuisinart, but Lenia said to chop it into very small pieces.
 Put the chopped/shredded cucumber into a strainer and weigh it down to press out as much water as possible.
 I added a bit of salt to help it along, then after awhile, I sort of wrung it out.

 Mix everything together, adjust the garlic and dill amounts to suit your personal preference, then refrigerate it so the flavors have a chance to mingle.

 Wet the pita bread, and warm it in the oven.
 Spread the inside with tzatziki, then stuff it with sliced tomatoes, sliced red onions, shredded lettuce, and the baked tempeh.

-Robert declared this vegetarian gyros recipe his new favorite way to eat tempeh, and I hope that one day it will get Lenia’s seal of approval :-)
+I think this vegetarian gyros recipe is my new favorite way to eat tempeh, and I hope that one day it will get Lenia’s seal of approval :-)